 ‘Racehorse on Newmarket Heath with a Rubbing Down House’ - Ripley 2014

 The building featured in the portrait is the last surviving Rubbing Down House on Newmarket Heath which has been extensively renovated in post-production to ensure the image was respectful to the original concept; the building these days has steel doors and plastic guttering, all removed for this final image (new interiors were also added).

 In the picture the foreground scene is juxtaposed with the modernity of the Millennium Grandstand on the distant horizon.
-The image is made up of many separate elements, foreground pathway, grass, buildings, sky.
+The image is made up of many separate elements (see; method), foreground pathway, grass, buildings, sky.
 The horse was photographed separately in his training yard with his regular groom in a very relaxed environment using natural light.